thelastpickle/cassandra-reaper/src/docs/content/docs/api.md

   * Expected query parameters:
       * *clusterName*: Filter the returned schedule list based on the given cluster name.
 (Optional)
-      * *keyspaceName*: Filter the returned schedule list based on the given keyspace name.
+      * *keyspace*: Filter the returned schedule list based on the given keyspace name.
 (Optional)
   * Returns all repair schedules present in the Reaper